These are our picks of the best gay theater festivals from around the world.

 One of the ideas?
 A space that would share queer ideas and creativity outlooks made by local artists.
 There is nothing like a community coming together to do their part against oppression.

-Despite Northern Ireland being a late member to the same-sex marriage club, it's refreshing to see such a prominent queer event taking place here.
+Despite Northern Ireland being a late member to the gay marriage club, it's refreshing to see such a prominent queer event taking place here.

 Well, the Outburst Queer Arts Festival is saying ‘exit, stage left' to these restrictive laws and encouraging the entire Northern Irish community to lobby for equal rights.
 To help with that, people need to be convinced it is a cause worth fighting for.
 With the increased visibility of LGBTQ people in the media, it can help convince more people to jump on board and fight the cause.